AliceO2Group/O2OpenAccess/CCDB_caching.md

      ```
      Lists all keys and stored types in a ROOT file (downloaded with tool `o2-ccdb-downloadccdbfile`) and prints a summary about the attached meta-information.

+## CCDB mirror

+`alien.py ccdb -mirror` enable possibility to mirror a given selection content on disk.
+The on-disk format respects CCDB reference and can be served by a java based http server: [ccdb-local](https://gitlab.cern.ch/grigoras/ccdb-local)
+After the server is started, the configured endpoint should be used as CCDB server name.